YW Hub facility project

 YW endeavours to have as little disruption as possible to those living in and traveling through the community of Inglewood.
 We know that there may be times when traffic might be impacted by our building project as well as City road works and, whenever possible, we will advise individuals of this in advance through our website, social media & Inglewood updates email.
 If you are interested in receiving these updates please subscribe on the right side of this page.

 Although not actively seeking formal certifications for the YW Hub Facility, LEED (Leadership in Energy and Environmental Design) and WELL Building StandardTM principals and design strategies were studied and adopted by the Project Team through the design process.
 The facility is designed to not only satisfy, but exceed these standards whenever possible.

 In late 2015, YW sold our downtown property, located at 320 – 5th Avenue SE.
 A significant contribution from this sale will provide seed dollars for the project.
-In addition to this funding, YW will seek support from the philanthropic community as well as all levels of government.
+In addition to this funding, YW will seek support from the philanthropic community.

 YW has developed contingency plans that will ensure we can see this project through to completion.